-- G.2 The employee is required to give three months written notice of intention to retire and to declare any planned future employment. - G.3 Where retirement is approved in terms of clause G.1 (such approval not to be unreasonably withheld), employees who have 10 years or more University service are eligible for a retirement allowance calculated in accordance with the following scale:
+- H.2 The employee is required to give three months written notice of intention to retire and to declare any planned future employment. - H.3 Where retirement is approved in terms of clause H.1 (such approval not to be unreasonably withheld), employees who have 10 years or more University service are eligible for a retirement allowance calculated in accordance with the following scale:

-After 10 years service - 3 months salary
+After 10 years' service - 3 months' salary

-After 12 years service - 4 months salary
+After 12 years' service - 4.5 months' salary

-After 15 years service - 4.5 months salary
+After 15 years' service - 4.5 months' salary

-After 17 years service - 5 months salary
+After 17 years' service - 5 months' salary

-After 20 years service - 6 months salary
+After 20 years' service - 6 months' salary

-G.4 Previous continuous service in New Zealand universities will be recognised for the purpose of calculating retirement allowances.

-- G.5 Employees employed in the School of Education immediately prior to 1 October 1991 and who were original parties to the School of Education Academic Staff Collective Employment Contract with a term of 1 February 1993 to 31 August 1994, will have continuous service prior to 1 February 1993 with the School of Education and the former Hamilton Teachers College recognised for the purposes of calculating retirement gratuity entitlement up to a maximum of five years service. - G.6 A University retirement allowance is not payable to a staff member who takes study leave which extends into the two years before the retirement date.
+- H.4 Previous continuous service in New Zealand universities will be recognised for the purpose of calculating retirement allowances. - H.5 Employees employed in the School of Education immediately prior to 1 October 1991 and who were original parties to the School of Education Academic Staff Collective Employment Contract with a term of 1 February 1993 to 31 August 1994, will have continuous service prior to 1 February 1993 with the School of Education and the former Hamilton Teachers College recognised for the purposes of calculating retirement gratuity entitlement up to a maximum of five years' service. - H.6 A University retirement allowance is not payable to a staff member who takes study leave which extends into the two years before the retirement date.

-SECTION H: GENERAL PROVISIONS TE WĀHANGA H: NGĀ KAUPAPA WHĀNUI
+SECTION I: GENERAL PROVISIONS TE WĀHANGA I: NGĀ KAUPAPA WHĀNUI

-H.1 PAYMENT OF SALARIES TE TUKU I NGĀ UTU
+I.1 PAYMENT OF SALARIES TE TUKU I NGĀ UTU

-Payment of all employees will be by way of direct credit to a bank account, fortnightly.
+Payment of all employees shall be by way of direct credit to a bank account, fortnightly.